AlvinBKQ/Demo/README.md

 test run file
 add some details
+using github desktop. modifying in readme
-using github desktop trail run
+DOING trail run